HendrikWulf/SDS210/_sources/index.md

-# Introduction to GIS Programming
+# Introduction to GEO Python

-Welcome to the official course website for "_Introduction to GIS Programming_," offered at the University of Tennessee, Knoxville.
+Welcome to the course website for "_Programming with Spatial Data_," (a.k.a.
+Fundamentals of Working with Digital Spatial Data II) offered at the University of Zurich, Switzerland.

 ## Course Overview

-This course offers a comprehensive exploration of GIS programming, centered around the Python programming language.
-Throughout the semester, students will master the use of Python libraries and frameworks essential for processing, analyzing, and visualizing geospatial data.
+This course offers a comprehensive introduction to the Python programming language.
+Throughout the semester, you will master the use of Python libraries and frameworks essential for processing, analyzing, and visualizing geospatial data.

 ## What You'll Learn